Home / Europe / Italy / Pappardelle al Cinghiale (Wild Boar Pasta)

 • Clear description of sourcing

-Restaurants that specify their wild boar is sourced from regulated hunting or farms ('cinghiale toscano,' 'cacciagione locale') follow proper food safety protocols.
+Restaurants that specify their wild boar is sourced from regulated hunting or farms ('cinghiale toscano,' 'cacciagione locale') demonstrate responsible sourcing and quality control.

 • Rich aroma with wine and herbs